khmarbaise/blog.soebes.de/content/blog/2014/01/2014-01-14-mojos-sqlj-maven-plugin-1-dot-3-released.md

 Improvements:

- * {% chjl MSQLJ-15 %} - Plugin does not include project dependencies when translating
+ * [MSQLJ--15] - Plugin does not include project dependencies when translating

 Task:

- * {% chjl MSQLJ-16 %} - Convert FAQ page to fml format
+ * [MSQLJ--16] - Convert FAQ page to fml format

 Enjoy,